Praise for Digital Accessibility Ethics

 A speech bubble with 5 star excellent reviews

 On this page, you can read what people say about Digital Accessibility Ethics: Disability Inclusion in All Things Tech, a groundbreaking collection of 32 chapters written by 39 disabled and nondisabled authors from 10 countries and one commonwealth.
-Lainey is one of three co-editors and wrote two chapters.
-It is the first book on digital accessibility ethics and will be published this Spring by CRC Press / Taylor & Francis Group.
+It is the first book on digital accessibility ethics and was published on May 6, 2026 by CRC Press / Taylor & Francis Group.

 ….Most exciting, this groundbreaking collection offers a novel and actionable ethics framework – a roadmap for tech accessibility which benefits us all.